Accepting

 MYTH #5: “Sleeping for a long time makes you feel better.”

 If you have sleep apnea, you’ll still wake up feeling surprisingly tired after sleeping for a long time.
+Even after a full night’s sleep, people with sleep apnea may not feel refreshed.
 In other words, oversleeping won’t leave you feeling refreshed either.

 Adults should clock up between seven to nine hours of sleep every night.
 Getting seven to eight hours of sleep is crucial to feel rested and vital.
 Getting too much sleep can increase a person’s risk of developing heart disease and diabetes.